 In short, our production partnership is based on a life-long relationship with real people and real communities, relationships that are based on a lived social contract that goes well beyond some official compliance to a minimal set of social responsibility guidelines.

 Rugs embody a richly diverse cultural and artistic heritage, whether for the Bedouin in the desert or the Finnish grandmother in her summer cottage.
 This powerful textile heritage, with its multiple forms and meanings, deserves protection and celebration, as well as confrontation and development.

 This is to say that sustainability is not just a choice about mere materials, but also a choice about how to make something from those materials, which in our case, involves an equally rich heritage of handicraft, specifically a Finnish rag-rug tradition that prioritizes hand weaving of recycled materials.

-In this sense, our rugs are an effort to remember our own heritage, while at the same time to challenge and develop this heritage with new ideas and techniques that we have learned from other traditions.
+In this sense, our sustainable rugs and textiles are an effort to remember our own heritage, while at the same time to challenge and develop this heritage with new ideas and techniques that we have learned from other traditions.
 Our Finnish designers, for example, are often skilled weavers themselves, who spend considerable time weaving their own patterns and designs before passing on what they have learned to their fellow weavers in India, who learn from and add on to this collaborative effort, all of which results in some remarkably beautiful rugs.

 Sustaining and developing the Finnish handicraft heritage, and especially the rag-rug tradition, is one of our main aims.
 Just as our own grandmothers wove rugs from used bed sheets, we now re-purpose textile surplus to create handcrafted rugs that combine our own Nordic nature and traditions with the skills and techniques of our fellow weavers and partners in India.